- 1 Giving thanks for my Thanksgiving Cactus

 Schlumbergera plants are triggered to start producing flower buds when the days begin to shorten and the nights become longer.
 Thanksgiving Cacti are easy to grow, but these plants will only flower well if they experience a change in light levels and temperature to indicate the arrival of a new season.

 My plant is very happy in its position on my windowsill.
 I don’t ever move my plant; it lives on the same windowsill, all through the year.
 My curtains close in front of my Thanksgiving Cacti; so when I close the curtains, they shield the indoor lighting and provide my plant with darker growing conditions, which helps to maintain the natural lighting and day length my plant needs to flower.
-Behind the curtain, on the windowsill it’s slightly cooler than the rest of the room; so the seasonal temperature drop is maintained.
+Behind the curtain, on this windowsill it’s slightly cooler than the rest of the room; so the seasonal temperature drop is maintained.

 Ideal temperature range